Black Nova Scotians: Louisbourg

 Of the 10,000 French living at Louisbourg (1713–1760) and on the rest of Ile Royale, 216 were African-descended slaves.
 According to historian Kenneth Donovan, slaves on Ile Royal worked as "servants, gardeners, bakers, tavern keepers, stone masons, musicians, laundry workers, soldiers, sailors, fishermen, hospital workers, ferry men, executioners and nursemaids."
-More than 90 per cent of the enslaved people were Blacks from the French West Indies, which included Saint-Domingue, the chief sugar colony, and Guadeloupe.
+More than 90 per cent of the enslaved people were from the French West Indies, which included Saint-Domingue, the chief sugar colony, and Guadeloupe.

 Halifax

 Among the founders recorded for Halifax, were 17 free Black people.
-By 1767, there were 54 Blacks living in Halifax.
-When Halifax, Nova Scotia was established (1749), some British people brought slaves to the city.
+By 1767, there were 54 Black people living in Halifax.
+When Halifax, Nova Scotia, was established (1749), some British people brought slaves to the city.
 For example, shipowner and trader Joshua Mauger sold enslaved people at auction there.
-A few newspaper advertisements were published for run-away slaves.
+A few newspaper advertisements were published for runaway slaves.

 The first Black community in Halifax was on Albemarle Street, which later became the site of the first school for Black students in Nova Scotia (1786).
 The school for Black students was the only charitable school in Halifax for the next 26 years.
 Whites were not allowed to attend.

-Prior to 1799, 29 recorded Blacks were buried in the Old Burying Ground (Halifax, Nova Scotia), of which 12 of them were listed with both first and last names; seven of the graves are from the New England Planter migration (1763-1775); and 22 graves are from immediately following the arrival of the Black Loyalists in 1776.
-Rev. John Breynton reported that in 1783, he baptized 40 Blacks and buried many because of disease.
+Prior to 1799, 29 recorded Black people were buried in the Old Burying Ground; 12 of them were listed with both first and last names, seven of the graves are from the New England Planter migration (1763–1775), and 22 graves are from immediately following the arrival of the Black Loyalists in 1776.
+Rev. John Breynton reported that in 1783, he baptized 40 Black people and buried many because of disease.

-According to a 1783 report, 73 Blacks arrived in Halifax from New York.
-Of the 4007 Blacks who came to Nova Scotia in 1783 as part of promised resettlement by the Crown, 69% (2775) were free, 35% (1423) were former British soldiers, and 31% (1232) were slaves of white Loyalists.
+According to a 1783 report, 73 Black people arrived in Halifax from New York.
+Of the 4007 Black people who came to Nova Scotia in 1783 as part of promised resettlement by the Crown, 69% (2775) were free, 35% (1423) were former British soldiers, and 31% (1232) were slaves of white Loyalists.
 While 41 former slaves were sent to Dartmouth, none were sent to Halifax.
-550 Jamaican Maroons lived in Halifax for four years (1796-1800); they were resettled in Freetown (now Sierra Leone).
-A return in December 1816 indicates there were 155 Blacks who migrated to Halifax during the War of 1812.
+550 Jamaican Maroons lived in Halifax for four years (1796–1800); they were resettled in Freetown (now Sierra Leone).
+A return in December 1816 indicates there were 155 Black people who migrated to Halifax during the War of 1812.